DishaMT19/DS_AI_Internship/README.md

 - Gained hands-on experience with NumPy for numerical computing, array operations, broadcasting, reshaping, and statistical computations.
 - Applied vectorized operations to improve computational efficiency and code performance.
 - Built a foundational understanding of data preparation techniques relevant to data analysis and Machine Learning workflows.
+- Developed a clear understanding of data quality issues commonly found in real-world datasets, including missing values, duplicates, and inconsistent data types.
+- Learned systematic approaches to identify, analyze, and resolve missing data to improve dataset reliability.
+- Applied techniques to detect and remove duplicate records, ensuring data integrity and accuracy.
+- Performed data type conversions to transform raw data into analysis-ready formats.
+- Implemented string cleaning and standardization techniques to ensure consistency in categorical data.
+- Validated cleaned datasets to confirm correctness before analysis and machine learning usage.

 ---